cindyangelira/multivariate-analysis-with-R/README.md

 #### -- Project Status: [Active]

 ## Project Intro/Objective
-The purpose of this project is to predict Octopus user churn and customer lifetime value prediction.
+The purpose of this project is to perform various approaches in multivariate analysis within R environment.

 ### Methods Used
 * PCA Analysis